osition/osition/src/webpage/src/guide/getting-started.md

 # Getting Started?

 ::: warning
 Currently there exists nothing.
-So you won't get any results.
+So you won't really be getting any results.
 :::

 ::: warning